eamena-project/eamenaR/README.md

 d <- hash()
 ```

-Store all periods and subperiods represented in the GeoJSON to the `d` dictonnary, and plot them by EAMENA ID
+Store all periods and sub-periods represented in the GeoJSON in the `d` dictonnary, and plot them by EAMENA ID

 ```
 d <- list_cultural_periods(db = "geojson",